-The Student Paper Contest offers IEEE student members an opportunity to exercise and improve both written and verbal communication skills.
+The Student Contests offer IEEE student members an opportunity to exercise and improve written and verbal communication skills via two different competitions.

 Throughout an engineer’s career, graduates are constantly called upon to communicate their ideas and concepts to others.
 Researching, writing, and presenting a paper provides students with invaluable early experience in expressing ideas and concepts related to their professional field.

-The Student Paper contest will be conducted for two entrant categories:
+The Student Contests will be conducted for two entrant categories:

 The 2016 Student Paper results are available here.